 Mob Gains A Social Life

 Season 1 of Mob Psycho 100 displayed Mob’s lack of a social life or friends.
 Outside of school, all Mob did was work part-time for Reigen, who mostly used Mob to push his own agenda.
 Now, as the season progressed, Mob did meet upperclassmen and joined a club.
-However, season 2 emphasizes just how much Mob’s life has changed for the better.
+However, season 2 emphasizes just how much

 Episode 5 of Mob Psycho 100 II put Mob through trials which tested his resolve to not hurt others with his powers.
 During an exorcism job with Reigen, Mob comes face-to-face with the evil spirit of a once powerful psychic named Keiji Mogami.
 Mob fought Mogami within the body of a young girl he possessed.
 While inside, Mogami trapped Mob in an alternate reality where he had no psychic powers.
 Mob spent what felt like six months inside that world, being bullied and ostracized by society.
 He almost snaps and uses his powers for evil, but he manages to bring himself back to reality thanks to Dimple’s help.